TEOS-10/python-gsw/README.rst

 Acknowledgments
 ~~~~~~~~~~~~~~~

--  SCOR/IAPSO WG127 for the original MatlabTM code.
+-  SCOR/IAPSO WG127 for the original GSW-Matlab code.

 Caveats
 ~~~~~~~

 -  This python module is incomplete and should be used with caution.
--  The database used in ``_delta_SA`` comes from the MatlabTM gsw version.
+-  The database used in ``_delta_SA`` comes from the GSW-Matlab version.